Katy Mills

-Katy Mills is a shopping mall in Katy, Texas, within the Houston metropolitan area, and it is one of the tourist destinations in Houston.
+Katy Mills is a shopping mall in Katy, Texas, within the Houston metropolitan area, gradually growing into a premier tourist destination on the west side of Houston.
 It was developed by The Mills Corporation and is now managed by Simon Property Group, who owns 62.5% of it.
-The mall opened on October 28, 1999 and hosted a variety of over 174 stores.
+The mall opened on October 28, 1999 and hosts a variety of over 174 stores.
 Katy Mills has about 1.3 million square feet (0.12 km2) of retail space.

 Shopping center

 Katy Mills is a one-story facility that sits on 1.3 sqmi of land, located next to Typhoon Texas water park was opened in the Memorial Day weekend of May 2016 and just off of Interstate 10 on exit 741.
 The mall is built with a "racetrack" design and one complete pass around the mall on Katy Mills Cir.
 The road is approximately 1 mi.

-Popular department stores and anchors including AMC Theatres, Bass Pro Shops Outdoor World, Books-A-Million, Burlington Coat Factory, H&M, XXI Forever, Marshalls, Off Broadway Shoes, Off Fifth Saks Fifth Avenue, Old Navy, The Cheesecake Factory, Rainforest Cafe, Restoration Hardware Outlet, Ross Dress for Less, Sun and Ski Sports, and Tilt Studio, some of which relocated from Sealy Outlet Center, which was supplanted by Katy Mills due to its distance from nearby Sealy.
-It has a food court, a carousel, and a Disney Junior themed play area.
-Outside, various restaurants such as Red Lobster, and Los Cucos surround the mall.
+Department stores and anchors including AMC Theatres, Bass Pro Shops Outdoor World, Books-A-Million, Burlington Coat Factory, H&M, Marshalls, Off Fifth Saks Fifth Avenue, Old Navy, The Cheesecake Factory, Rainforest Cafe, Primark, Ross Dress for Less, Sun and Ski Sports, and Tilt Studio, some of which relocated from Sealy Outlet Center, which was supplanted by Katy Mills due to its distance from nearby Sealy.
 There is also an AMC Theatres with 20 theater rooms.

-The shopping mall is located within Fort Bend County, Texas, although a future anchor space and a small portion of the parking lot is located in neighboring Harris County.
+The shopping mall is located within Fort Bend County, Texas.